This is a picture of me (by Jared Gray).

 If you’re interested in joining us, please see our open positions.

 Mehr, S. A. Principles of music perception.
 PsyArXiv.
-In review.
+In revision.

 ^*Cho, E., ^*Yurdum, L., *Ebinne, E., *Hilton, C. B., *Lai, E., *Bertolo, M., *Brown, P., *Milosh, B., Sened, H., Tamir, D. I., & Mehr, S. A. Ecological momentary assessment reveals causal effects of music enrichment on infant mood.
 PsyArXiv.
 In revision.